oktetlabs/styleguides/cguide.md

 :   Functionally closed, alienable, possibly reusable, software
     component with well defined external interfaces.
 It may be library, tool, device driver, part of OS, etc.

-`Subversion`
-:   A free/open-source version control system designed to be the
-    successor to CVS.

 References
 ==========